 \begin{lemma}[Geelen at al.~\cite{GRS}] Let $g\ge 0$ and $r,s\ge 2$ be integers satisfying $s\le r/\lceil\sqrt{g+1}\rceil-1$.
 If $H$ is an $r\times r$ grid embedded in a surface $\Sigma$ of Euler genus $g$, then an $s\times s$ subgrid $H'$ of $H$ is canonically embedded in a closed disk $\Delta\subseteq\Sigma$. \end{lemma}

-We also use the following bound on the size of a grid minor in embedded graphs of large tree-width.
-A \emph{tree decomposition} of a graph $G$ consists of a tree $T$ and a function $\beta:V(T)\to 2^{V(G)}$ such that \begin{itemize} \item for each edge $uv\in E(G)$, there exists $x\in V(T)$ such that $\{u,v\}\subseteq \beta(x)$, and \item for each $v\in V(G)$, the set $\{x\in V(T):v\in \beta(x)\}$ induces a non-empty connected subtree of $T$. \end{itemize} The sets $\beta(x)$ for $x\in V(T)$ are the \emph{bags} of the decomposition.
+We also need a bound on the size of grid minors in embedded graphs of large tree-width.
+Recall that a \emph{tree decomposition} of a graph $G$ consists of a tree $T$ and a function $\beta:V(T)\to 2^{V(G)}$ such that \begin{itemize} \item for each edge $uv\in E(G)$, there exists $x\in V(T)$ such that $\{u,v\}\subseteq \beta(x)$, and \item for each $v\in V(G)$, the set $\{x\in V(T):v\in \beta(x)\}$ induces a non-empty connected subtree of $T$. \end{itemize} The sets $\beta(x)$ for $x\in V(T)$ are the \emph{bags} of the decomposition.
 The \emph{width} of the tree decomposition is the maximum of the sizes of its bags minus one.
 The \emph{tree-width} $\tw(G)$ of a graph $G$ is the minimum width of its tree decomposition.
-If $T$ is a path, then we say that $(T,\beta)$ is a \emph{path-decomposition} of $G$.

 \begin{lemma}[Theorem 4.12 in Demaine et al.~\cite{demainesurf}] Let $r\ge 2$ and $g\ge 0$ be integers.
 If $G$ is a graph embedded in a surface of Euler genus $g$ and $\tw(G)>6(g+1)r$, then $G$ contains an $r\times r$ grid as a minor. \end{lemma}